 After taking over a number of domestic rivals, Ruyi is China’s largest textile and garment firm.
 The company owns a fully integrated value chain and its operations span across the cultivation of raw materials, textiles processing, design and sale of brands and apparel.

 Qiu’s ambitions also lie in fashion luxury businesses, aiming to build a “globally renowned fashion powerhouse.”
-In 2010, Shandong Ruyi purchased a 41 percent stake in Japanese brand Renown, and in March 2017, it acquired British clothing manufacturer Aquascutum for $117 million.
+In March 2017, Ruyi acquired British clothing manufacturer Aquascutum for $117 million.
 It also purchased a majority stake in SMCP for £1.15 billion, which was taken public in 2017.

-In February 2018, the company also acquired a majority stake in Bally from parent company JAB Holding Company.
 Rumours that Sir Philip Green was considering selling his Arcadia company to Shandong Ruyi were swirling in early 2018, however they failed to materialise.
+In 2019, the group acquired a controlling stake in The Lycra Company from American conglomerate Koch Industries for $2.6 billion.